BanklessTimes

 MSTY vs MSTR, CONY vs COIN, and NVDY vs NVDA

-Historical data shows covered call ETFs don’t provide a stronger total return than the main asset.
+Historical data show that covered call ETFs don’t deliver a stronger total return than the underlying asset.
 As the chart above shows, CONY ETF has dropped by 15%, while COIN stock has risen by 1.85%.
 Similarly, the NVDY ETF has risen by 20%, while the NVDA stock has risen by 26%.

-Therefore, while covered call ETFs have a higher dividend, their total returns is usually not all that better than the underlying assets.
+Therefore, while covered call ETFs offer higher dividends, their total returns are usually not much better than those of the underlying assets.

 READ MORE: Will Crypto Recover as Fear and Greed Index Nears Buy Zone?